AdaCore/learn/content/courses/advanced-ada/parts/data_types/types.rst

        A := A + B;
     end Show_Private_Integers;

-In this example, we use the :ada:`+` operator as a common integer variable.
+In this example, we use the :ada:`+` operator as if we were adding two common integer variables of :ada:`Integer` type.

 Limitations
 ^^^^^^^^^^^